& QUAKER MEETING HOUSE

 Rookhow Quaker Meeting House and cottage are in need of restoration.
 In 2020 we are making some initial repairs to roof, windows, plaster work and timbers.
 We are restoring the former ante room 'Friends Kitchen' into a community room with woodburner which can be hired by groups for activities and workshops.
 We are working on making the upstairs cottage into self catering accommodation for families.
 Income from the Bunkbarn will help fund this work and we're applying to grant making trusts.

 A short Quaker Meeting for Worship is held on the 1st Wednesday of every month at 7.30pm and also on Good Friday at 11am.
 Last year there were 80 Quakers from the surrounding area and beyond at the Good Friday Meeting.
+Everyone is welcome to attend.

 Weekends for local Quaker families are held at Rookhow each March, June and November.
 These include people from the 3 local Area Meetings: Swarthmoor, Kendal & Sedbergh and Lancashire Central & North.

-All 3 local Area Quaker Meetings are involved in the management and support of Rookhow, which is seen as a gathering place for Quakers of all ages as well as an opportunity to share our valuable resource with the whole community.
+All 3 local Area Quaker Meetings are involved in the management and support of Rookhow, which is seen as a meeting place for Quakers of all ages as well as an opportunity to share our valuable resource with the whole community.

 Rookhow is grateful to the following grant making trusts for supporting Rookhow's development: